MullinLabs/Raspberry-Pi/README.md

 # Raspberry-Pi
-All of my raspberry pi projects here
+All of my Raspberry Pi projects are here